 Consider the capacity of the total network design when you configure an OpenVMS Cluster system with many Ethernet-connected nodes or when the Ethernet also supports a large number of PCs or printers.
-General network traffic on an Ethernet can reduce the throughput available for OpenVMS Cluster communication.
-Fast Ethernet and Gigabit Ethernet can significantly improve throughput.
 Multiple Ethernet adapters can be used to improve cluster performance by offloading general network traffic.